 Designed to be more than a career day, the Take Our Daughters And Sons To Work program goes beyond the average practice of “shadowing” an adult.
 Exposing girls and boys to what a parent or mentor in their lives does during the work day is important, but showing them the value of their education, helping them discover the power and possibilities associated with a balanced work and family life, providing them an opportunity to share how they envision the future, and allowing them to begin steps toward their end goals in a hands-on and interactive environment is key to their achieving success.

 The development of new, interactive activities and partnerships has helped us in taking girls and boys to the future they dream of.
-Please join us in 2017 as we celebrate our 24th anniversary!
+Thank you for joining us in celebration of our 26th anniversary!

 By bringing girls and boys together, we all contribute to creating a more equitable world-at home, at school, and in the workplace.
 This year, we are celebrating the opportunities that girls and boys will discover and the opportunities for parents, mentors, and the community to continue involvement in this unique educational experience.

 About the Foundation

 The Take Our Daughters And Sons To Work Foundation is dedicated to developing innovative strategies and research-based activities in informal educational programs that empower girls and boys in all sectors of society to confront and overcome societal messages about youth so that they may reach their full potential and live fulfilling lives.
 Through its leadership, expertise, and collaborations, the Take Our Daughters And Sons To Work Foundation advocates for changes in social policy and public awareness on behalf of youth.

 2018, April 26 – The theme was “Service Force: Agents of Positive Change”